Why does a fruit tree’s blooming already share much about the quality of its fruit-bearing? How can we enhance the fruit harvest?

 - Wind and insects are responsible for carrying pollen from one tree to the next: it is a crucial step of pollination, and thenceforth of fruit-bearing.

 - Certain varieties must be paired together, and pollen from any other variety simply won’t provide adequate pollination.

-Talk with a salesman in your local horticulture store or nursery to learn which pairings work best.
+Talk with a salesman in your local horticulture store or nursery to learn which pairings work best for better cross-pollination.

 - But there are some varieties, called self-pollinating varieties, that are able to fertilize themselves without any pollen from an outside tree.

 Usually, these varieties are used when the size of the garden doesn’t allow for planting more than one fruit tree.

 One of the most effective ways of increasing a harvest: cross-pollination.

 - For a tree to produce many fruits, your entire garden must be bursting with flowers.

 It is the best way to attract insects that will pollinate your trees along with the other flowers.